Symantec/Dominator/user-guide/getting-started.md

 ## Making certificates
 In order for the various components of the **Dominator** to communicate, each component will need SSL certificate+key pairs and/or Certificate Authority (CA) files, so that trust relationships can be established.
+This is commonly known as *TLS client authentication and authorisation*.
+Clients present a certificate to servers (endpoints) which proves their identity (authentication) and lists the RPC methods which they are permitted to call (authorisation).
+These certificates give unrestricted access to the listed RPC methods.

 This is necessary for operational security, so that you can control and audit who creates images and who can issue update requests to the *subs*.

 ### Creating a root CA
 You will need to create a CA which will be used as the root of trust for all the